 When you are ready to cut your soap, you can use the tools that comes with the rectangle loaf mold or you can use a large knife.

 Store in an airtight container until ready to use.
-You can also package them individually in ziplock bags or place in little plastic gift bags and tie shut with a ribbon.
+You can also package them individually in little plastic gift bags and tie shut with a ribbon.
+Perfect for gifting!

 If you do not have the rectangle mold I used, that is fine!
 You can use any mold you like and get the same layered effect.
 If so, you may need to adjust the amount of soap you use.
 The important thing is that you make memories and have fun learning.